eformsignen/eformsignen.github.io/help/chapter6.rst

    6. Select the **Date Type** as **Last modified date of the content**.

-   7. Enter the ID of the Signature field field in the Input Component ID field on the bottom.
+   7. Enter the ID of the Signature field in the Input Component ID field on the bottom.
 In this case, it would be ‘employeeSignature’.

    .. figure:: resources/date-component-properties.png
       :alt: Date field properties